 This is part 1 of the series 7 Days to a Cleaner Home This series details how I get my whole house in company order in the space of 7 days.

-Once or twice a year I take a look around and my home and notice things just seem a mess!
+Every so often I take a look around and my home and realize that things are out of sorts!

 There is clutter everywhere, dishes in the sink, clothes strewn about, junk mail and papers piled high!
 Just plain messy!